wp-cool-tools/purify-wp-menues/README.txt

 = Default setting: Marks the current menu item only =

-The default setting is to output only the CSS classes for the current navigation menu item.
+The default setting is to output only the CSS classes for the navigation menu items of the current post and the current category.

 = Stops displaying CSS classes of parents and ancestors of menu items and category list items =